-A.6 Fair Housing Enforcement and Outreach Capacity
+A.67 Fair Housing Enforcement and Outreach Capacity

 This section discusses fair housing legal cases and inquiries, fair housing protections and enforcement, and outreach capacity.
+Figure A-8 provides a summary of fair housing complaints and inquiries in Los Gatos and the County.